Why ChatGPT doesn't recommend your brand

 When an AI assistant lands on your homepage for the first time, it has to figure out what your company actually is from scratch.
 If you have no structured data, it has to guess from your H1, meta description, and OG tags — which are often marketing copy, not factual descriptions.

 Guessing leads to weak recommendations.
-"FixAEO is some kind of SEO product?" instead of "FixAEO is an Answer Engine Optimization checker that audits how brands appear across ChatGPT, Claude, Gemini, Perplexity, Grok, and DeepSeek."
+"FixAEO is some kind of SEO product?" instead of "FixAEO is an Answer Engine Optimization checker that audits how brands appear across ChatGPT, Claude, Copilot, Gemini, Perplexity, Grok, DeepSeek, and Google AI Overviews."

 The fix.
 Add this JSON-LD block to your <head> (substitute your details):